 Prior to joining the firm, Nicole was an associate attorney at the Philadelphia office of a Northeast-based law firm where she defended health care providers and companies in malpractice and negligence actions.
 She was also a judicial intern for the Honorable Marjorie Rendell, U.S. Third Circuit Court of Appeals and a summer law clerk for the Honorable Juan Sánchez.
 Nicole has written articles appearing in The Legal Intelligencer, Bloomberg Law, The Journal of the American Osteopathic Association, The Pennsylvania Bar Association Quarterly, and the World Association for Medical Law’s Medicine and Law Journal.

 Nicole earned her undergraduate degree, magna cum laude, and master’s degree from Villanova University.
 She went on to earn a Post-Baccalaureate Certificate in publishing from New York University’s School of Continuing Professional Studies.
-Nicole earned her law degree, summa cum laude, from Temple University Beasley School of Law, where she was a Temple Law Review member, treasurer of the Health Law Society, secretary/treasurer of the Women’s Law Caucus, and secretary of the Justinian Society.
+Nicole earned her law degree, summa cum laude, from Temple University Beasley School of Law, where she was a Temple Law Review member.